KiandaBPM/docs/content/docs/platform/rules/workflow/schedule-a-rule.md

      ![Schedule a send email rule](/images/schedule-rule-weekly.jpg)

-     You can select different type of schedule that is suited to your rule, here are the options:
+     You can select a different type of schedule that is suited to your rule, here are the options:

      - **One time** - Select **Time mode** as **Absolute** or **Relative** from now.
 If **Absolute**, you can select the time using the clock icon and the date using the calendar icon or you can select a form field (where the date is stored) by clicking on the icon with black discs ![Disks](/images/icon-blackdisks.jpg).
 If **Relative** from now, enter the days, hours and minutes directly.
      - **Minutes** - select the number of minutes you want the scheduled rule to reoccur.
      - **Hourly** - select the number of minutes and hours you want the scheduled rule to reoccur.
-     - **Daily** - select the time of day and the number of days you want to scheduled rule to reoccur.
+     - **Daily** - select the time of day and the number of days you want the scheduled rule to reoccur.
 You can select that the rule will trigger only on week days by enabling the **Week days only** checkbox.
      - **Weekly** - select a day of the week, time of the day and the number of weeks that you want the scheduled rule to reoccur.
      - **Monthly** - select the date of the month or **First, Second, Third, Fourth, Last** weekday of the month.
 You can also select a specific time that you want the scheduled rule to reoccur.
      - **Immediately** - the rule will trigger immediately.